-At a public hearing on June 9, 2015, the EBMUD Board of Directors adopted new rates.
-Rate increases fund ongoing services and investments in our aging infrastructure and a four stage drought rate schedule.
-A temporary Stage 4 drought surcharge of up to 25% will pay for the costs of purchasing extra water supplies, additional conservation services and enforcement of water use restrictions.
-The new rates and the drought surcharge take effect July 1.
+At a public hearing on June 9, 2015, the EBMUD Board of Directors adopted new rates including a four stage drought rate schedule.
+Rate increases fund ongoing services and investments in our aging infrastructure, and a temporary Stage 4 drought surcharge of up to 25% will pay for the costs of purchasing extra water supplies, additional conservation services and enforcement of water use restrictions.
+New rates and drought surcharges take effect each July 1.
+The Board of Directors has since rescinded the water shortage emergency and the Stage 4 drought surcharge effective June 30, 2016.